 Other than that, Nord's apps are extremely functional and simple to use, and will certainly appeal to those who seek maximum security in their VPN.

 CyberGhost is a good choice of VPN for those who love torrenting and streaming.
-While the mobile VPN is pretty simple, CyberGhost is priced keenly and can do pretty much all most users will need.
+While the mobile VPN is pretty simple, CyberGhost is priced keenly and can do pretty much all most users will need – read more in our CyberGhost VPN review.

 A neat feature is split tunneling which is available on mobile, and CyberGhost also switches ports regularly to maintain your security.
 However, if your connection fails, you haven't got a kill switch to keep you protected, and you won't be able to change protocol either (the apps only use OpenVPN).